Visit Haute-Savoie in 7 days

 Where to dine?

-• L’Etage: Savoyard bistro nestled in a half-timbered house, perfect for a quiet fondue.
+• L’Etage: Savoyard bistro nestled in a half-timbered house, perfect for a fondue in peace.

-• La Table d’Élise: more contemporary cuisine, fresh products, and a fine wine list in a sleek setting.
+• La Table d’Élise: more contemporary cuisine, fresh products, and a nice wine list in a clean setting.

-• Le Fréti: a local institution to try all varieties of fondue in a mountain-style décor.
+• Le Fréti: a local institution to try all kinds of fondues in a mountain décor.

 Where to have a drink?

-• Captain Pub (rue Sainte-Claire): wide selection of beers and lively terrace.
+• Captain Pub (Rue Sainte-Claire): large beer selection and lively terrace.

-• Bar Roux d’Heure: cozy lounge and discreet cocktail bar with retro charm.
+• Bar Roux d’Heure: cozy lounge and cocktail bar with retro charm.

-• Le Savoie: ideal for a drink by the canal, relaxed atmosphere and views of illuminated bridges.
+• Le Savoie: ideal for a drink by the canal, with a relaxed atmosphere and views of the illuminated bridges.

-• Walk up the Thiou canal by night to the Perrière bridge
+• Walk along the Thiou canal by night up to the Pont Perrière

 • Pause facing the illuminated Palais de l’Île

-• Finish with a stroll under the plane trees of the Pâquier, with views of the shimmering lake
+• End with a stroll under the plane trees of the Pâquier, with a view of the shimmering lake

-In July/August, many concerts, night markets, and open-air screenings are offered downtown.
+In July/August, many concerts, night markets, and open-air screenings are offered in the center.

-Day 7: Annecy and its lake: the art of living by the water
+Day 7: Annecy and its lake: quality of life by the water

 Discovering old Annecy

-Start the day with a walk through the historic center, nicknamed the "Venice of the Alps".
-Wander the cobbled alleys lined with arcades, admire ochre and pink facades, and let yourself be carried by the peaceful morning atmosphere.
+Start the day with a walk in the historic center, known as the "Venice of the Alps."
+Stroll through cobbled alleys lined with arcades, admire the ochre and pink facades, and let yourself be carried away by the peaceful morning atmosphere.

 • The Palais de l’Île, emblem of Annecy (former courthouse on an island)

-• The Annecy Castle, museum and belvedere over the city roofs
+• The Annecy Castle, museum and viewpoint over the city roofs

-• Sainte-Claire street and its market (Tuesday, Friday or Sunday mornings)
+• Rue Sainte-Claire and its market (Tuesday, Friday, or Sunday morning)

-Choose a restaurant with a terrace by the canal or on the lake shores.
+Choose a restaurant with a terrace by the canal or on the lake shore.
 For an unforgettable experience, opt for:

-• Les Terrasses du Lac in Albigny for a direct view over the water
+• Les Terrasses du Lac in Albigny for a direct view of the water

 • La Bicyclette Rose in the old town, for a more intimate gourmet break

-To fully enjoy Lake Annecy, three options are available depending on your wishes:
+To fully enjoy Lake Annecy, three options are available according to your desires:

 Option 1: panoramic cruise

-• Board for a one-hour guided cruise departing from Napoléon III quay
+• Board a commented one-hour cruise departing from the Napoléon III quay

-• Admire Talloires, Menthon-Saint-Bernard, Roc de Chère, and wild beaches
+• Admire Talloires, Menthon-Saint-Bernard, Roc de Chère, and the wild beaches

 • Settle on the Marquisats beach (free, supervised, grassy area)